AlphaHydrae/deploy/README.md

   root
   ```

+  Exits with status 1 if no value is found for the key.

 ### `<env> config-all <key>`

 Print all values of a config key in the current environment and its inherited environments